Dual-use reviewer architecture brief

 • Fix-list: specific evidence, governance or verification gaps to close before reliance.

-Mandate fit and capital route
+Mandate fit, risk fit and capital / insurer route

-Capital pack, diligence and reporting
+Investor pack, insurer pack, diligence and reporting

 • Diligence view: institutional surface for evidence, risk and governance maturity.